How to Get a Flight Delay Refund (And a Flight Compensation)

-Flight can easily ruin a trip.
+Flight delays can easily ruin a trip.
 While there's not much you can do when it happens, the EU Regulation 261/2004 (or EC261) protects your passenger rights.

 Among other things, the EU law states that passengers who are victim of a flight delay may be eligible to a refund and/or a compensation.

 In this short post, you'll learn the difference between a refund and a compensation.
 You will know when to claim compensation for a flight delay and when to ask for a refund.